FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 # Login to IBM CLOUD

 >**Note:** In the prework you have already created an Natural Language Understanding service instance.
-Kindly save the service name as it will be required.
+Kindly note the service name as it will be required.

 We need to store these credentials in a Kubernetes secret in order for our analyzer microservice to utilize them.
 From the terminal in the lab environment, login to your IBM Cloud account with your username.
 When prompted enter you password to login.
 ```